Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 With just over 100 words, this synopsis lays out the plot, offers an impression of two multi-layered characters, and leaves us with the question that serves as the book’s engine: Did Nick kill his wife?

 Even without a grand mystery at the center of your book, you can still grip agents by vividly defining the central conflict and stakes.
-High stakes help readers invest in your characters and stories; otherwise there's no reason to care about the outcome of your book.
-So make sure the query letter clearly shows what your protagonists stand to win or lose.
+High stakes help readers invest in your characters and stories; otherwise, there's no reason to care about the outcome of your book.
+So, make sure your query letter clearly shows what your protagonists stand to win or lose.

 🧮 Combined, your hook and synopsis should make up around 50% of your letter.
 Since the letter should be max 400 words in total, that’s 200 words or less.

-At the end of your synopsis, you can mention some comparable titles and authors 一 showing that you’re going to be an informed publishing partner with an awareness of the market.
+At the end of your synopsis, you can mention some comparable titles (also known as comp titles) and authors to show that you’re going to be an informed publishing partner with an awareness of the market.
 There are a few ways you can go about it:

-This book has the sprawling fantasy feel of The Starless Sea with the dark feminist bent of Mexican Gothic.
+This book has the sprawling fantasy feel of Erin Morgenstern’s The Starless Sea with the dark feminist bent of Silvia Moreno-Garcia’s Mexican Gothic.

-“For fans of” You could also identify a few authors whose writing style is reminiscent of your own and mention them as a reference point.
+“For fans of” — You could identify a few authors whose writing style is reminiscent of your own and mention them as a reference point.

 For fans of Vera Kurian and Deanna Raybourn, this book is a sharp, riveting thriller.

-“Comparable titles include:” Or directly mention a couple of comp titles, as long as you’re confident the agent will know them and get the reference.
+“Comparable titles include:” — You could also try directly mentioning a couple of comp titles, as long as you’re confident the agent will know them and get the reference.

 Comparable titles: The Iliac Crest by Cristina Rivera Garza, The Wonders by Elena Medel, Brickmakers by Selva Almada.